-\paragraph{Balancing Strategy for Milestone Decomposition.} The system computes the lines of code (LOC) for each milestone and uses the coefficient of variation (CV = std/mean) to measure granularity uniformity, targeting CV $< 1.0$.
-Abnormally sized milestones are defined as: (1) \textit{Too large}: LOC $>$ mean $+ 2 \times$ std; (2) \textit{Too small}: LOC $<$ mean $- 1 \times$ std and LOC $< 100$.
+\paragraph{Balancing Strategy for Milestone Decomposition.} The system computes the source lines of code (LoC) for each milestone and uses the coefficient of variation (CV = std/mean) to measure granularity uniformity, targeting CV $< 1.0$.
+On \benchmark{}, the final partition achieves CV $= 0.96$.
+Abnormally sized milestones are flagged in two cases: \textit{too large}, when LoC exceeds mean $+ \sigma$, and \textit{too small}, when LoC falls below mean $- \sigma$ and under 100 lines.

+\paragraph{PR-Commit Splitting.} An oversized milestone is sometimes dominated by a single squashed PR-commit, which cannot be rebalanced by regrouping commits.
+In this case, an LLM agent re-segments the squashed diff into smaller commits along feature boundaries, optionally emitting one integration-test commit.
+Dependencies among the resulting pieces, together with edges to downstream milestones, are recomputed via line-level \texttt{git blame}, so each split unit inherits only the edges it truly depends on, and the units are promoted to first-class milestones in the DAG.
+When no clear feature boundary exists, the agent falls back to chronological grouping, and test-only commits are never emitted as standalone milestones.

-\section{Runtime Environment Resolution Details}
+\subsection{Runtime Environment Resolution Details}